Undergraduate Course Catalog 2014-2015

 College of Life Sciences and Agriculture

 Professor: Robert C. Drugan, Robert G. Mair, Winsor H. Watson III

 Associate Professor: Brett M. Gibson, Jill A. McGaughy, William Wren Stine

 The major in neuroscience and behavior (NSB) offers an interdisciplinary approach to human and non-human behavior, focusing on the evolution and adaptiveness of certain behaviors, as well as their underlying neural mechanisms.
 Students who have always been fascinated by how the brain functions will be well served by this major, as will those who love wild animals and wish to better understand their behavior.
 The B.S. in neuroscience and behavior is based on a solid foundation in biology and chemistry with some physics and statistics (foundation courses).
-These are followed by three of the following core courses: animal behavior, drugs and behavior, genetics, neurobiology, and behavior and psychobiology.
-Then students can pick four more electives focusing on either integrative neuroscience (courses such as brain and behavior, cognitive neuroscience, and sensation and perception) or animal behavior (courses such as animal physiology, ecology, and behavioral ecology).
+These are followed by three of the following core courses: animal behavior, drugs and behavior, genetics, neurobiology and behavior, and psychobiology.
+Then students can pick four more electives focusing on an area of interest.

 NSB students are encouraged to take advantage of research experiences in the laboratories of the psychology and biology faculty in the program.
 This provides valuable experience with cutting-edge equipment and techniques.
 Some students may share aspects of a larger project whereas others may be relatively independent and design their own project under supervision.
 In either case, important skills are gained by the discipline of gathering data, analyzing and interpreting it, and presenting it to a broader audience.